 Flowers can brighten up any space whether they are fresh or faux flowers.
-Fresh Tulips on the dining room table, faux Eucalyptus in a small vase on my desk, and a floral arrangement by the kitchen sink are signs of spring.
+Fresh Tulips on the dining room table, artificial Eucalyptus in a small vase on my desk, and a floral arrangement by the kitchen sink are little reminders of the new life that comes during springtime.

 I really love fresh flowers, but floral bouquets can be expensive.
 Trader Joe’s has a fantastic flower selection with long lasting flowers at low prices.
-We also have local farms in town that sell $5 bouquets along the roadside starting around Mother’s Day.
+The Trader Joe’s Eucalyptus smells so good and can be used even when it dries out.
+We also have local farms that sell $5 bouquets alongside the road starting around Mother’s Day.
+Farmer’s Markets are a great spot to find spring florals for your home too!

-In my home I hang faux floral wreaths and faux boxwood wreaths on in the kitchen, dining room, and bedroom.
-I love using faux floral wreaths because they last forever.
+In my home I hang silk floral wreaths or faux boxwoods in the kitchen, dining room, and bedroom.
+I love using artificial floral wreaths in my home because they last forever.
+A bouquet of silk tulips is just as beautiful as real tulips (and last longer!).

 Faux flowers are easy to buy online in bulk or at craft stores if you want to create your own wreath or bouquet.
-My floral kitchen wreath and our floral front door wreath is handmade from Creations by JoyBelle on Etsy.
+My floral kitchen and front door wreaths are handmade by Creations by JoyBelle (Roseford Lane) on Etsy.
+I love how she incorporates spring decor into my home.

 An easy way to brighten up your living room or bedroom is to switch out your throw pillows.
-Pillow covers are inexpensive, as is looking for end of season sales on pillows at home decor stores.
+Pillow covers (these are my favorite) are inexpensive, as is looking for end of season sales on pillows at home decor stores.
 You can find spring pillows at many stores too.

 There is nothing more precious than a handprint bunny or hand-painted bouquet of flowers by a child.
 Decorate your home with homemade spring artwork.
 My daughters love art projects so we make painted canvases to use as decor for each season.
 If you don’t have kids, try your hand at painting something yourself!

-Milk glass is one of the first items I started collecting since we moved into our new house.
-I use it as decoration around our home and add seasonal items to the vases.
-For spring, it’s easy to put a branch of faux or real Eucalyptus or Pussy Willow into a vase.
-I buy real Eucalyptus from Trader Joe’s and my sister grows a Pussy Willow tree in her backyard, but you can find faux plants online.
+Milk glass is one of the first items I started collecting when we moved into our new house in 2018.
+Milk glass is a great spring decoration on its own or with seasonal items in the vases.
+For spring, simply put a branch of faux or real Eucalyptus or Pussy Willow into a vase.
+I buy real Eucalyptus from Trader Joe’s and my sister grows a Pussy Willow tree in her backyard, but you can find all faux plants online.

 Annabelle loves bunnies, so she has a few bedroom decorations that I bring downstairs during the spring.
 Everyone loves spring bunny decor, right?